UAAP Season 84 men's basketball tournament: Semifinals

 UP and Ateneo have the twice-to-beat advantage.
 They only have to win once, while their opponents, twice, to progress.

-Ateneo vs. FEU
+(1) Ateneo vs. (4) FEU

 This is the first meeting between Ateneo and FEU in the semifinals since 2018 and seventh overall.
 Ateneo kept its #1 seed from the last three tournaments, while FEU is on its eighth consecutive playoff appearance.

-UP vs. La Salle
+(2) UP vs. (3) La Salle

-This is the first meeting between UP and La Salle in the semifinals in UAAP men's basketball history.
+This is the first meeting between UP and La Salle in the semifinals (and playoffs stages) in UAAP men's basketball history.
 UP is on its third straight playoffs appearance, and its second consecutive tournament with the twice-to-beat advantage.
 La Salle returned to the semifinals for the first time since 2017 after missing out in the past two tournaments.

 Finals

 The finals is a best-of-three series.
 This is the fifth consecutive finals for Ateneo, and since 2018, the second appearance for UP in the Final Four era, and the second Battle of Katipunan finals, named after Katipunan Avenue that runs between the two campuses.